MaviVestini/ADM-LT_HW1/README.md

 # ADM-LT

-Personal repository for the group homeworks for the *Advanced Data Mining* course, for the Master Degree in *Data science* at *Sapienza University*.
+Personal repository for the group homeworks for the *Advanced Data Mining and Language Technology* course, for the Master Degree in *Data science* at *Sapienza University*.

 # Content